clowwindy/tcp_evil/README.md

 to tcp_hybla

 This module is for Linux 3.2, Debian 7.
-Use `apt-get source` your kernel on Debian 7 to get the code for the same kernel version.
+Use `apt-get source` your kernel on Debian 7 to get the kernel source for the same kernel version.

 Modifications are simple: